Withholding Taxes: Michigan

 - Michigan residents are subject to income tax on all taxable income from any source.
 Michigan residents who work temporarily in another state are subject to Michigan income tax on wages paid for work done in that state.
 Nonresidents who perform services in Michigan are subject to Michigan income tax, unless the nonresident's state of residence has a reciprocal agreement with Michigan.
 See Withholding on Residents, Nonresidents and Expatriates.

-- Michigan employers must use Form MI-W4, Employee's Michigan Withholding Exemption Certificate, to determine withholding.
+- Michigan employers must use Form MI-W4, Michigan Employee's Withholding Exemption Certificate, to determine withholding.
 The federal Form W-4 is not an acceptable substitute.
-See Employee's Withholding Allowance Certificate.
+See Employee's Withholding Exemption Certificate.

 - Withholding on supplemental wages, such as bonuses, is determined differently depending on whether they are paid at the same time as, or separate from, regular wages.
 See Supplemental Wages.